RPerottoni/Rossmann_Sales_Prediction/README.md

 | Linear Regression       | 2152.19 +/- 224.17      | 0.34 +/- 0.03          | 2946.14 +/- 389.12 |
 | XGBoost Regressor       | 2937.37 +/- 433.65      | 0.35 +/- 0.02          | 3739.77 +/- 529.9  |

+## 5.1 - Feature Selection
+<p style="text-align: justify">This phase started by doing a feture selection using Extra Trees Classifier, aiming to select only the most important features to be used to train the machine learning models.

+Besides these features, during the hypothesis validation, some other important features were identified and considered for the application of Machine Learning.</p>

+## 5.2 - Fine Tuning

 <p style="text-align: justify">Considering not only the ML results but also the resources such as processor, memory and performance, the XGBoost Regressor were selected to be the main algorithm to solve this business problem.
 The fine tuning technique was made aiming to find the best parameters for XGB Regressor and one last training were performed using the best parameters and the performance were calculated using the test dataset, to be more accurate and closer to the real performance for the algorithm.
 The XGBoost Regressor performance, after fine tuning process could be checked bellow.</p>